johngilbert2000/KDE_project/README.md

 6400 | 10 | 1000.965 | 4.656962E-06 | 2.585347E-05 | 4.082943E-06 | 7.097434E-06
 12800 | 10 | 3615.178 | 2.965795E-06 | 2.444878E-05 | 2.580114E-06 | 3.526277E-06

+The above table shows the mean squared errors of each KDE method for a single gaussian, averaged over ten runs for each given sample size.
+For each sample size, the total time indicates the total time it took to compute KDE densities for all 10 runs for all methods, and average the MSE results.

 ### Dependencies